Executive Action (1973) – A Review

 Right-wing powerful conspirators are at work to kill President John F. Kennedy.
 They meticulously plan every detail and select an individual to take the fall – a fellow by the name of Lee Harvey Oswald.

 There was a long period I was fascinated by the story and ate up any theory that was presented, but at a certain point all that ended.
-I finally concluded that the most logical thing that happened was that a deranged Oswald was at the perfect place at the perfect time and all alone with a shoddy rifle changed world history.
+I finally concluded that the most logical thing that happened was that a deranged Lee Harvey Oswald was at the perfect place at the perfect time and all alone with a shoddy rifle changed world history.

-It’s strange to think how coming only after ten years of the assassination and almost twenty years before JFK, Executive Action presents much of the same conspiracy theories that have been intertwined with the event from the start and haven’t been shaken loose by a lot of people since.
+It’s strange to think how coming only after ten years of the assassination of the President and almost twenty years before JFK, Executive Action presents much of the same conspiracy theories that have been intertwined with the event from the very start and haven’t been shaken loose by a lot of people since.

 The movie does offer up some interesting scenarios as we watch the tale unfold from the point of view of the conspirators, but I thought it was a pretty bland execution of it and didn’t make it much of a gripping story.

 On the day of the assassination stock footage becomes incorporated as we watch the pack of assassins execute the plan.
-That part is very similar to Stone’s JFK, but it’s not as well done or stylish.
+That part is very similar to Stone’s JFK, but it’s not as well done or as stylish.
 It’s more of a crude cut and paste job.

 There’s also an aerial shot of Dealey Plaza that offered a unique perspective of the setting for the assassination.
 I’ve seen plenty of re-enactments done at street level and documentaries walking around there, but that one overhead helicopter shot was new for me.

 In 1973 it might have been received as a radical interpretation of the assassination, but today it comes off as rather text book and not as engaging to watch as its material should be.
 Hardcore conspiracy buffs might dig it, but the rest can take a pass.
 Watch a well done documentary about the assassination instead.
 Preferably, one that sticks closer to the facts too.